yemisprojects/eks-infra/README.md

 <img alt="GitHub Actions CICD for Terraform" src="https://github.com/yemisprojects/eks-infra/blob/main/images/architecture/architecture%20used.png">

+The architecture above represents the complete solution architecture for the EKS DevSecOps project.
+The rest of this documentation delves into the details of the Infrastructure pipeline portion of the solution above.

+<h2 align="center">Infrastructure pipeline tools</h1>

+The following tools below have been used to automate the infrastructure deployment for this project.

-Github Actions integrates seamlessly with Github and there is a wide variety of reusable actions from the [github marketplace](https://github.com/marketplace) to adopt.
+- [Github Actions](https://docs.github.com/en/actions) integrates seamlessly with Github and there is a wide variety of reusable actions from the [github marketplace](https://github.com/marketplace) to adopt.
 Pipeline workflows are written in YAML and with Github-Hosted runners its easy to get started with minimal operational overhead.
-Terrafom is open source, cloud agnostic with a large community contributing to it.
+- [Terrafom](https://www.terraform.io) is open source, cloud agnostic with a large community contributing to it.
 It also provides the flexibility to work with many providers (cloud and non-cloud) and a wide variety of modules you can reuse.
 This makes it a versatile IaC tool.
-Checkov is a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
+- [Checkov](https://www.checkov.io) is a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
 It detects security and compliance misconfigurations.
-Each of these tools have been used to automate infrastructure deployment for this project

 # Prerequisites